 AFJROTC does not have many requirements to join that are not already met by joining the school itself.
 For starters, the student must have an active desire to perform and set an example for the rest of the school.
 Students may join AFJROTC starting in any grade level, 9th through 12th grade.
 In order for your student to join the corps, contact the student's counselor regarding the class.

-AFJROTC does have an activity fee (which includes "renting" the AFJROTC Polo Shirt) to be paid at the beginning of each school year.
+AFJROTC does have a $35 activity fee (which includes "renting" the AFJROTC Polo Shirt) to be paid at the beginning of each school year.
 Additionally, there is usually an additional fee if your cadet chooses to attend extracurricular activities such as field trips and the annual military ball.
 Finally, cadets must maintain their blues uniform through periodic dry cleaning.

 Yes!
 Award of the letter jacket is based on the individual cadet's performance in the cadet corps and grades in all classes.
 It is usually awarded during the cadet's Junior or Senior year in high school.

-Week 2 -- AFJROTC polo shirt, jeans/pants/khakis, belt, closed-toed shoes
+Week 1 -- AFJROTC polo shirt, jeans/pants/khakis, belt, closed-toed shoes

-Week 3 -- "Full" ABUs/OCPs
+Week 2 -- "Full" ABUs/OCPs

 Male cadets must keep their hair cut within Air Force standards and be cleanly shaved (if necessary) when wearing the AFJROTC uniform.
 Female cadets are taught how to properly wear their long hair when wearing the uniform.
 Boys and girls are not allowed to dye their hair an "unnatural" color.
 If dyed, the hair must be one natural color.
 Male cadets cannot have any visible piercings and female cadets may only have one earring in each ear when wearing the AFJROTC uniform.

 Being awarded cadet rank is a way of rewarding cadets based on their performance in the corps and in their other classes.
 Cadets who wear the higher ranks usually have leadership responsibility in the corps.
-Promotions take place at the end of each grading period.

 JROTC counts as a PE credit for your first year, unless you are already participating in Athletics.